Te Puea Hērangi

 Te Puea Hērangi (9 November 1883 – 12 October 1952), known by the name Princess Te Puea, was a Māori leader from New Zealand's Waikato region.
 Her mother, Tiahuia, was the elder sister of King Mahuta.

 Early life

-She was born at Whatiwhatihoe, near Pirongia, in the Waikato, daughter of Te Tahuna Hērangi and Tiahuia.
-Te Tahuna Hērangi was the son of William Nicholas Searancke, an English surveyor.
+She was born on 9 November 1883 at Whatiwhatihoe, near Pirongia, in the Waikato, daughter of Te Tahuna Hērangi and Tiahuia.
+Te Tahuna Hērangi was the son of Hariara Rangitaupua (Ngāti Maniapoto rangatira), and William Nicholas Searancke, an English surveyor.
 Tiahuia was daughter of the second Māori king, Tāwhiao Te Wherowhero, by his principal wife.

-As the eventual successor to her grandfather, she was educated in the traditional Māori ways.
-At age 12 she began attending Mercer Primary School and then went on to attend Mangere Bridge School and Melmerly College in Parnell.
+Te Puea was educated in the traditional Māori ways, particularly by her uncle, and successor of Tawhiao, Mahuta.
+At age 11 she began attending Mercer Primary School and then the following year Mangere Bridge School and a year after that Melmerly College in Parnell, where she had to speak English.
 She was fluent in speaking and writing Māori and she could speak English, but her written English was very poor.
-She married Rāwiri Tūmōkai Kātipa in 1922.
-She was unable to have children.

-In her twenties, Te Puea settled at Mangatāwhiri and began dairy farming.
-She began collecting and recording waiata (songs), whakapapa (genealogies) and kōrero tawhito (history) from her extended family.
+When her mother died in 1898, Te Puea returned home reluctantly at the age of 15, supposedly to take her mother's place.
+However, becoming very sick with tuberculosis and believing she would die of it, she sought pleasures in life, drinking to excess and engaging in many sexual relationships.
+Some relationships amounted to customary marriage, but did not last long.
+One such relationship was with a Pākehā (New Zealander of European descent) man, an alcoholic and frequent gambler, whom she lived with at Māngere.
+Her family and tribe disapproved and it seemed she had left her family responsibilities, and even her Māori life.
+This phase ended in 1911 after a chance meeting with Mahuta, who asked her to return to the tribe, which she refused, but then relented when he threatened to commit suicide.